PDDPublic Digital Domain Back

 And what it requires.

-This site is not currently active.
-No settlements are processing and no declarations are being evaluated in a live capacity.
+The Hall is open and in early operation.
+Settlement is live.
 This page describes the system as designed and the principles that govern organizational participation.

 The current relationship between organizations and personal data is built on an extraction model.
 Data is collected, processed, and used with minimal accountability to the people it belongs to.
 Consent frameworks exist but are routinely engineered around.
 The result is a system where organizations bear little obligation and people bear all the exposure.